 Product differentiation doesn’t mean the product is completely different from similar products on the market but has at least one element that distinguishes and elevates it from others.
 This can include features, quality, design, packaging, and more.

 Product design is both an art and a science.
 Most people can’t build a strong brand selling products (or services) that are commodities.
 But, differentiated products (or services) can help you gain market share.

 There are three types of product differentiation:

-- Horizontal differentiation: Horizontal differentiation refers to distinctions in products that aren’t discernible in terms of quality.
+- Horizontal differentiation: Horizontal differentiation refers to distinctions in products that aren’t discernible in quality.
 The distinctions can vary based on the product or service.
-(Example: Coke vs Pepsi.
+(Example: Coke vs. Pepsi.
 Taste is the driving consideration, not quality).

 - Mixed differentiation: Mixed differentiation is a combination of vertical and horizontal differentiation.
-Consumers will have notions of what is “better,” while also considering other factors.
-(Example: iPhone vs Android.
-While the higher cost of an iPhone could signify a greater quality, other factors such as social status, ease-of-use, or customization also come into play).
+Consumers will think of what is “better” while considering other factors.
+(Example: iPhone vs. Android.
+While the higher cost of an iPhone could signify a greater quality, other factors such as social status, ease of use, or customization also come into play).

-Product differentiation and service differentiation matters because there are hundreds of new products and services entering the market every day.
+Product and service differentiation matters because hundreds of new products and services enter the market daily.

 This is why it’s so important to highlight your product’s unique selling proposition.